We first published this alert in March 2020 and we have updated it to reflect more recent developments

 You are likely to need specialist help

 You should consider extremely carefully if a ransom demand should be met – even if the ransom is paid, there is no guarantee that the attacker will hand over the key and it will spur on the attackers to attack more organisations if they think that no one will stop them.
 There is at least anecdotal evidence that those who pay ransoms are more likely to be hit.
 Some police forces advise you to never pay a ransom.
+In some cases paying a ransom could lead to different criminal offences being committed by the payer.
+For example in October 2020, the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) issued an advisory on the potential sanctions risks for facilitating ransomware payments.

 These are challenging times and organisations will have to balance multiple priorities currently.
 The threat is real however and organisations should do what they can to become more resilient given the rise in attacks.